lpereiras/qa_eng_task/documentation/manual_testing.md

 **QA Perspective:**<br>
 This defect have a low severity since both options work as expected, it's just necessary to remove one of them.
 I suggest the one close to `Sign In` button, since it's probably the one who can cause some missclicks

-### DJNGC_006: The `About` menu option, don't redirect the user properly
+### DJNGC_006: `About` menu option throws user to an error

 **Description:**<br>
-When trying to access the `About` option, the application leads the user to an error
+When trying to access the `About` option, the application leads the user to a page that doesn't exist

 1. Access system `Home`
 2. At the menu on top, click `About` option